 The first Tour de Yorkshire took place between 1 May and 3 May 2015 and the second Tour took place between 29 April and 1 May 2016.
-Each Tour de Yorkshire is split into three stages with one stage taking place on each day of the race.
+The most recent Tour took place between Friday 28 April and Sunday 30 April 2017 with the race starting in Bridlington.

 More information is available on the official website: